How often do injury claims go to court and what happens when they do?

 Most injury claims are made on a no-win, no-fee basis, meaning you won't face legal costs if you lose.
 This risk is covered by an after the event (ATE) insurance policy, which is a key part of all no-win, no-fee agreements.

-Knowing that claimants are not financially burdened if they lose, insurance companies are less inclined to deny liability and risk court action, when it's likely that a court would find in your favour.
+Since claimants are not financially burdened if they lose, insurance companies are less likely to deny liability and risk court action, especially when a court is likely to rule in your favour.

 Under what circumstances might a claim go to court?